-In comparison, Tables 19 and 20 showed predicted operational noise levels of 40 dBA (neutral weather) and 47dBA (adverse weather) at the Olive Downs homestead for both Year 5 and Year 9 of the Project.
+In comparison, Tables 19 and 20 of this report showed predicted operational noise levels of 40 dBA (neutral weather) and 46 dBA (adverse weather) at the Olive Downs homestead for Year 5 of the Project and 39 dBA (neutral weather) and 46 dBA (adverse weather) at the Olive Downs homestead for Year 9 of the Project.
 Accordingly, the Project would be the primary noise contribution at the Olive Downs homestead.

-Accordingly, Whitehaven WS intends to reach a mutually beneficial agreement with the land owner regarding acoustic treatment of the building or other suitable measures.
+Accordingly, Whitehaven WS intends to reach a mutually beneficial agreement with the land owner.